 All students have the right to make a formal complaint if they have tried but failed to resolve things informally or if the nature of your complaint is not appropriate to be resolved through the informal route.
 The Students’ Union Advice Service can advise you on the most appropriate route for your complaint.
 They can support you to complete the CS1 form and represent you at any meetings you may have as part of the complaint investigation process.

 - Formal complaints must be made within twenty working days of the completion of early resolution.
-This period can be extend to forty working days with valid reasoning.
+This period can be extended to forty working days with valid reasoning.

 - You should submit your complaint using the CS1 form found here